andyrj/ulit/README.md

   // update part with a new PartValue part.update("test");

-  // parts have a dispose event so that you can clean up anything your directives create on dispose...
+  // parts have a disposer with a dispose event so that you can clean up anything your directives create on dispose...
   // parts are disposed when templates replace one another and have differing static parts, or when a part changes from a directive to another valid PartValue const handler = handlerPart => {
     // normally clean up whatever LUT/cache you have seems like Map<part, ...> is pretty useful inside directives };
-  part.addDisposer(handler);
+  part.disposer.addDisposer(handler);
-  part.removeDisposer(handler);
+  part.disposer.removeDisposer(handler);

   // parts and templates share a common key of "target" which is a DomTarget that is used to store
   // the edges of the part/template